• What is Copywriting?

 A connection is not the time to make a pitch, ask for a phone call, ask to pick someone’s brain (quite possibly the worst request ever: “Can I get your valuable insight and experience for free?”), or anything like that.
 If you’re already making a request in the connection before they even know you, it makes the request all about you again (instead of focusing on the benefit to them) and basically makes it seem like you’re going to use the connection to get things from them.
 Expect a lot of deleted requests.

 Is it a lot easier to just click the “connect” button and let LinkedIn put in its pre-written copy?
 Of course it is.
 But it also immediately conveys laziness and a lack of value for other people’s time.
-On top of the fact that you’re a copywriter: if you can’t take the time to write one or two great lines of copy here, what does it say about you and your copywriting services?
+On top of the fact that you’re a copywriter: If you can’t take the time to write one or two great lines of copy here, what does it say about you and your copywriting services?

 LinkedIn can be a fantastic resource…if you use it wisely.
 If not, it’s a really effective waste of your—and potential contacts’—time.

-Your turn!
 Want to try out your new, non-generic LinkedIn connection intro copy?
 Post it in the comments below.

-Last Updated on September 22, 2022
+Last Updated on October 7, 2023

 Filed Under: Business Development Tagged With: LinkedIn, networking